jakerobinson/vCloudBackups/README.md

 To backup a VM:

 1. Connect to your vCloud Organization.
+This will prompt for credentials.

 ```Powershell
 Connect-CIServer vcloud.example.com -org MyOrganization